2018 Winter Olympics: What you need to know

 What's the time difference?

-South Korea is 13 hours ahead of New York.
-It's 14 hours ahead of Chicago.
-It's 16 hours ahead of Los Angeles.
-It's eight hours ahead of London.
+South Korea is 14 hours ahead of New York.
+It's 15 hours ahead of Chicago.
+It's 17 hours ahead of Los Angeles.
+It's nine hours ahead of London.

 How to watch